OS-expected/EzGitDoc-documentation/docs/doc3_quickStart.md

 </p>

 :::note
-To remove certain element, use red button(with white cross icon) that is placed next to it(on the right side).
+To remove certain element, use red button(with white cross icon) that is placed on the right side.
 :::

 ### 7. Getting output